telerik/maui-docs/controls/datagrid/filtering/filter-control-template.md

 * `FilterControlTemplate`(`DataTemplate`)&mdash;Specifies the user defined template used for Filtering UI.
 The template must contain an instance of the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFilterControlBase` class.

-The DataGrid provides a few predefined filter controls which are applied depending on the column type:
+The DataGrid provides the following predefined filter controls which are applied depending on the column type:

 * `DataGridTextFilterControl`
 * `DataGridNumericFilterControl`